-We wanted to recognise these wines with more than a standard numerical score.
+We wanted to recognize these wines with more than a standard numerical score.
 We also wanted to bring our collective decades of international experience and expertise reviewing wines into our scoring system.
 In a world fixated on 90-point plus wines, we think it is critically important to communicate that an 88-point, $15 wine can also be a Real Wine worthy of your attention.
 It’s a designation that can be applied to all price points and aspirations without bias or expectation.

 We do not want people to feel intimidated by wine, which is why we have devoted our careers to communicating about wines, producers, and places.
 We hope you’ll be as excited to discover Real Wines as we are.